Sailors' superstitions: Unlucky days

 Sailors are often reluctant to set sail on Candlemas Day, believing that any voyage begun then will end in disaster.
 This may be related to the superstition to remove all Christmas decorations by Candlemas, a practice done well into Victorian times.

 In 18th century New England, rolling clouds and roaring waves were thought as bad omens, so sailing on days under such conditions was considered inadvisable.

+In The Old Man and the Sea, the protagonist and "unlucky" sailor Santiago sails on a Friday.

 Sirens and Scylla

 Sirens were mythological, often dangerous and beautiful, creatures, portrayed as femmes fatales who lured nearby sailors with their enchanting music and voices to shipwreck on the rocky coast of their island.
 They were portrayed in both Greek and Roman mythology as sea deities who lured mariners, and in Roman lore were daughters of Phorcys.
 In the Odyssey, the hero Odysseus, wishing to hear the sirens' seductive and destructive song, must protect himself and his crew by having his fellow sailors tie him to the mast and then stop their own ears with wax (see image).

 In another myth, Hera, queen of the gods, persuaded the Sirens to enter a singing contest with the Muses, which the Sirens lost; out of their anguish, writes Stephanus of Byzantium, the Sirens turned white and fell into the sea at Aptera ("featherless"), where they formed the islands in the bay that were called Souda (modern Lefkai).

 Another mythological creature, the Scylla, is a similar female sea demon that is both dangerous yet beautiful.
 Sirens supposedly "lured mariners to their deaths with their melodious, enchanting song", while "Scylla sent countless sailors to the depths of the sea."

 On a related note, it was considered bad luck to have women on board, due to the potential for distractions which in turn would anger the sea gods and cause bad weather.